 Modify the second and third paragraphes as follows:

 An AP or PCP should schedule a candidate SP that overlaps with an existing SP in its beacon interval only after it receives a Directional Channel Quality report from the STAs involved in the candidate SP.
+When an AP or PCP schedules a candidate SP that overlaps with an existing SP in its beacon interval, it may also recommend whether SISO transmission or SU-MIMO transmission is used in the candidate SP.

 If a candidate SP is already scheduled in the beacon interval, the AP or PCP should schedule this candidate SP time-overlapping with an existing SP in its beacon interval only after it receives a Directional Channel Quality report from the STAs involved in the existing SP.
+When an AP or PCP schedules this candidate SP time-overlapping with an existing SP in its beacon interval, it may also recommend whether SISO transmission or SU-MIMO transmission is used in this candidate SP.

 9.4.2.20.16 Directional Channel Quality request